¿What is Artificial Intelligence?

 Would you like someone to tell you about it?
 Listen to this article.
 For those who want to change the world.

 Artificial Intelligence (AI) is the combination of algorithms formulated for the purpose of creating machines that have the same skills as a human being.
 This is a technology that still seems to be distant and mysterious, but one which has been a constant presence in our day-to-day lives for some years now.

 The computer science experts Stuart Russell and Peter Norvig differentiate between various types of artificial intelligence:

-The AI is present in the facial detection function of mobile phones, in virtual voice assistants such as Siri from Apple, Alexa from Amazon or Cortana from Microsoft, and it is integrated into our everyday devices through bots (short for robots) and mobile apps such as: Lyli, a digital personal shopper; Parla, conceived to help us with language learning; Ems, designed to make the arduous task of finding new flooring a little bit more bearable; and Gyant, a virtual assistant on Facebook that issues medical "diagnoses".
+The AI is present in the facial detection function of mobile phones, in virtual voice assistants such as Siri from Apple, Alexa from Amazon or Cortana from Microsoft, and it is integrated into our everyday devices through bots (short for robots) and mobile apps such as: Lyli External link, opens in new window., a digital personal shopper; Parla External link, opens in new window., conceived to help us with language learning; Ems External link, opens in new window., designed to make the arduous task of finding new flooring a little bit more bearable; and Gyant External link, opens in new window., a virtual assistant on Facebook that issues medical "diagnoses".
 The aim of all of these is to make people's lives easier.

 Advances in AI are already driving the use of big data on account of its ability to process massive amounts of data and provide communication, commercial and business advantages that have led it into the position as the essential technology for the coming decades.
 Regardless of the field — transportation, education, health or culture — no sector will be able to resist its charms.

 The main practical applications of artificial intelligence

 We will live with interactive chatbots who can suggest products, restaurants, hotels, services and shows according to our search history.